sportsanalysr/sagweb/content/home/welcome.md

   css_class:
 ---

-Sports Analysr Group has been a center of excellence for Sports Analytics research since its founding in 2021.
+Sports Analysr has been a center of excellence for Sports Analytics research since its founding in 2021.This is the first research group dedicated to sports analytics in Sri Lanka.